Off I-44 near Springfield, take rt. 13 for 2.5 km to Fantastic Caverns Road

 The tour through Fantastic Caverns is done on a large trailer pulled by a propane powered Jeep, which is called tram.
 This strange vehicle has room for about 25 visitors.
-Therefore the tour is convenient for handicapped, seniors or families with small children, if they are able to clim on the tram.
+Therefore the tour is convenient for handicapped, seniors or families with small children, if they are able to climb onto the tram.
 And for the protection of the cave, the Jeeps are powered by the clean burning propane.
+That's why it is called America’s Ride-Thru Cave.

 It was discovered in 1862 by John Knox, who owned the land.
 His hunting dog chased an animal into the well-hidden cave opening.
 Knox entered the cave only far enough to retrieve his dog.
 The first exploration took place five years later and was carried out by a group of 12 women from Springfield.
-We guess there is an interesting story behind this early womans liberation, but we could not find out details.
+There is an interesting story behind this early women's liberation.
+Due to Civil War John Knox kept his discovery secret, because he did not want the cave to be exploited by the Union or Confederate governments.
+In 1867, two years after the war, he looked for someone to explore the cave with an advertisement in the Springfield Tri-Weekly Patriot newspaper.
+The Springfield Women's Athletic Club responded to the advertisement and 12 women explored the cave on 27-FEB-1867.
+They wrote their names on the cave walls, a historic document which today would be called graffiti.
+The description of the exploration was published in the newspaper.

-From the 1950s to the 1960s the cave was home to weekly live country music show.
+From the 1950s to the 1960s the cave was home to weekly live country music shows.
 This show took place in a room called Auditorium room which is large enough to seat several thousand people.
+The Farmarama show was nationally broadcast on NBC radio stations.
+It ended in 1967, when the increased visitation had grown to a level that made events difficult.